 many indian recipes have been developed which is made using left over food. e.g. masala rice or fried rice with leftover rice. stuffed veg rolls with leftover chapatis. we even make pakoras/fritters with left over phulkas. with leftover rice you can also make rice pudding or phirni.

 in punjab, they make chana dal paratha from left over chana dal of last night. from left over rice you can make masala rice or fried rice. from left over punjabi chole, i make chole sandwich or make aloo tikki chole chaat.

-similarly, if you have made idlis at home and there are some idlis left, then two good recipes you can try is this idli chaat and mumbai style idli fry recipe. if you love idlis and chaat then this recipe is for you. its a very simple recipe in which pan fried idlis are served with coriander chutney and sweet chutney like tamarind chutney and topped with onions and sev.
+similarly, if you have made idlis at home and there are some idlis left, then you can try this recipe or try making masala idli or mumbai style idli fry recipe. if you love idlis and chaat then this recipe is for you. its a very simple recipe in which pan fried idlis are served with coriander chutney and sweet chutney like tamarind chutney and topped with onions and sev.

 if you like dahi (curd) in your chaat then as a variation you can add curd on top of the idlis and then add chutney with chopped onions and sev. curd will make the chaat more soft. i personally like the crisp taste of fried idlis, so i have not used curd. in north india, the curd is usually preferred in the chaat items. you can add your own choice of toppings too.

 i have pan fried the idlis with very less oil. if you want you can shallow fry them. if you shallow fry, then remember to drain the fried idlis on paper napkins.